Date: March 14, 2020

 Location: Woodlawn Manor House, 16501 Norwood Road, Sandy Spring, MD 20860

-In the spring of 2019, a team of historical mantua-makers made a close recreation of the famous Isabella MacTavish Fraser wedding gown.
-This gown was made and worn in 1785 and is now in the collection of the National Museum, Scotland.
+In the summer of 2019, a team of historical mantua-makers made a close recreation of the famous Isabella MacTavish Fraser wedding gown.
+The original gown was worn in 1785 and has remained in the family and is owned by Isabella’s great x3 granddaughter.

-Rebecca was the team lead for this recreation, and will be joining us in Maryland for a one-day presentation on the gown, the history and contexts of it, and the creation of the reproduction gown.
+Rebecca was the team lead for this recreation, and will be joining us in Maryland for two presentations about the original gown.
+She will present on its history and contexts.
+She will also describe the cut and construction and how the team recreated it.

-The reproduction gown will be on display and available for audience members to (view, touch, etc?)
+The re-created gown will be on display and available for audience members to view and touch at the end of each session.
+Ample time will be included for audience questions and answers.

 Presenter: Rebecca Olds of Timesmith Dressmaking

 Rebecca Olds is the founder, designer, and dressmaker at Timesmith Dressmaking.
 She is an independent ‘original practice’ researcher and maker of reconstructed historical clothing of the 18th century.
-She specializes in making research-based garments, underpinnings and accessories and in re-creating/re-constructing surviving originals held in public and private collections.
+She specializes in the study of women’s garments, underpinnings and millinery of this period and tests her understanding of period construction techniques through re-creation or re-construction of extant objects held in public and private collections.
+She is currently researching non-elite women’s dress in the Scottish Highlands during the second half of the eighteenth century.

 Note: Some students have reported problems with the payment system when registering online.
 If your registration payment isn’t loading properly, please contact us directly at firstname.lastname@example.org or through the contact us (https://twinsnneedles.com/contact/) page and let us know so we can help you and confirm your participation.